felixhayashi/TW5-TiddlyMap/README.md

           ]
         }
-4. The TW5-TopStoryView may not be needed in some cases (please see: http://tiddlymap.org/#Live View plugin dependencies)
+4. The TW5-TopStoryView may not be needed in some cases (please see: [Live View plugin dependencies](http://tiddlymap.org/#Working%20with%20the%20live%20view))
-5. Restart your wiki server via the command line
+5. Restart your wiki server via the command line.
-6. If you want to use the "live view", change your wiki's story view to "Top" (Configuration ➡ Appearance ➡ Story view ➡ Current view).

 ### Standalone